 ARE YOU AND YOUR FAMILY READY IN CASE OF LOCAL OR STATEWIDE EMERGENCIES?

-None of us want to think that our home, business, or community could suffer from natural disasters or any type of worldwide infection such as pandemic flu but every citizen should take steps to better handle emergency situations.
-By reading the information listed below you can be better prepared to handle any type of local natural disaster or other types of disasters (such as a pandemic flu outbreak).
+None of us want to think that our home, business, or community could suffer from natural disasters or any type of worldwide infection such as the Coronavirus (COVID-19) or any other pandemic flus but every citizen should take steps to better handle emergency situations.
+By reading the information listed below you can be better prepared to handle any type of local natural disaster or other types of disasters (such as health impacting outbreaks).
 Upper Cumberland Federal Credit Union will always attempt to place a message on the credit union home page in the event of a disaster that affects any credit union location.
 We suggest that all credit union members check the home page periodically for special alerts that affect any credit union location.
 Also, you can view more information on being prepared for emergencies by clicking the government web site at www.ready.gov that will help you, your family, or your business to be better prepared.
-Citizens should also review the government web site www.flu.gov for information on planning for worldwide infections.
+Citizens should also review the government web site www.cdc.gov for information on planning for worldwide infections.

 Since all businesses must plan for different types of natural disasters such as tornado, fire, flood, ice storms, and other unexpected events we want to remind members of the many ways to have access to your funds regardless of the type of disaster.
 It may be a good time to evaluate the automated services that we offer that can be accessed from other locations outside of the Cumberland and Fentress County area.
 If you are not currently activated on any of the services listed below or have forgotten your PIN (personal identification number) please call the credit union staff at 931-484-9433, ext 136 or 931-863-9433 for more information.